-During my labor and birth.
-I plan to have the following people in the room with me:
+During my labor and birth, I plan to have the following people in the room with me: \

 To assist with my comfort, I would prefer:

-[ ] Alternative pain relief options (such as breathing, massage, hydrotherapy, position changes).
+- [] Alternative pain relief options (such as breathing, massage, hydrotherapy, position changes, music, tens unit or essential oils).

-[ ] I will ask for medication if needed.
+- [] I will ask for medication if needed.

-[ ] To hear about my medication options if you see that I am having difficulty coping with labor.
+- [] To hear about my medication options if you see that I am having difficulty coping with labor.

-[ ] To try IV narcotics
+- [] To try IV opioids like Fentanyl

-[ ] To try Nitrous Oxide
+- [] To try Nitrous Oxide

-[ ] An epidural (regional anesthesia)
+- [] An epidural (regional anesthesia)

-Other preferences include: [ ] Intermittent fetal monitoring if it is safe for my baby. [ ] A saline lock placed when my blood is drawn during hospital admission.
-I understand this will allow IV access for medications and hydration, if needed, but will allow me freedom of movement. [ ] Not to have an IV placed on admission.
+Other preferences include:

+- [] Intermittent fetal monitoring if it is safe for my baby. - [] A saline lock placed when my blood is drawn during hospital admission.
+I understand this will allow IV access for medications and hydration, if needed, but will allow me freedom of movement. - [] Not to have an IV placed on admission.
 I understand that I will need to stay hydrated by drinking clear liquids and may need an IV later in the labor process.

+When pushing, I would prefer:

+We recommend changing positions frequently while pushing.
+In addition I would like:

+- [] To be offered coaching if progress is slow or pushing is not felt to be effective. - [] To use a mirror to see the baby as it crowns. - [] To touch the baby as it crowns.

+After the birth, I would like:

+- [] A delay in cord clamping, as long as baby is transitioning well. - [] To have the cord blood collected for banking (I have provided a cord collection kit). - [] I accept Pitocin postpartum to help reduce my blood loss after delivery.

+To have my birth partner:

-When pushing, I would prefer: [ ] To "labor down" until I have the urge to push, for a maximum of 1 hour, if it is safe to do so. [ ] To be offered coaching if progress is slow or pushing is not felt to be effective. [ ] To be given a choice to push in whatever position feels most comfortable as long as it is safe. [ ] To use a mirror to see the baby as it crowns. [ ] To touch the baby as it crowns.
-After the birth, I would like: [ ] A delay in cord clamping, as long as baby is transitioning well. [ ] To have the cord blood collected for banking (I have provided a cord collection kit).
-To have my birth partner: [ ] Cut the umbilical cord.
-Stay with the baby during routine care procedures. [ ] Announce the sex or our baby.
-If a cesarean birth is necessary, I would like to: [ ] Have my birth companion present: [ ] Have the baby placed skin to skin post delivery.
-Francis halos For my baby: [ ] I plan to have usual newborn treatments including Erythromycin eye ointment and the Vitamin K injection. [ ] I plan to decline use of Erythromycin eye ointment, but consent to Vitamin K injection. [ ] I do not consent to Erythromycin ointment and the Vitamin K injection.
-(I am aware that a pediatrician will speak to me about the risks.). [ ] I consent to Hepatitis B vaccine in the hospital (usual recommended treatment for newborns). [ ] I wish to decline Hepatitis B vaccine in the hospital.
-If I have a newborn with a penis, I plan to: [ ] Have them circumcised before leaving the hospital [ ] Not circumcised For the baby's feedings, I plan to: [ ] Formula feed [] Breastfeed
+- [] Touch my baby as it crowns.

+- [] Cut the umbilical cord.

+- [] Stay with the baby during routine care procedures.

+- [] Announce the sex of our baby.

+If a cesarean birth is necessary, I would like to:

+- [] Have my birth companion present: \\\\\ - [] Have the baby placed skin to skin post delivery. - [] Lower the drape so that we can see my baby as it is born.

+For my baby:

+- [] I plan to have usual newborn treatments including Erythromycin eye ointment and the Vitamin K injection. - [] I plan to decline use of Erythromycin eye ointment, but consent to Vitamin K injection. - [] I do not consent to Erythromycin ointment and the Vitamin K injection.
+(I am aware that a pediatrician will speak to me about the risks.). - [] I consent to Hepatitis B vaccine in the hospital (usual recommended treatment for newborns). - [] I wish to decline Hepatitis B vaccine in the hospital.

+If I have a newborn with a penis, I plan to:

+- [] Have them circumcised before leaving the hospital - [] Not circumcised

+For feeding my baby, I plan to give:

+[] Formula/donor breast milk

+[] My own breastmilk